yirernet/TransactionData/README.md

 1. Web Project - Web Forms application with three pages.
    - Home welcome page.
    - Transactions page, this page allows the user to see all the transaction data in the system.
-Also the user can remove and edit this transaction data.
+Also, the user can remove and edit the transaction data.
    - Upload page, this page allows the user to upload the content of an excel (xlsx) file to a database.
 2. Core project - Here we have core business logic.
 3. Data Access project - This is the data access logic.